nathanpoppe/crossword-maker/README.md

 * Saving as an auto-formatted 1 page PDF document for easy printing

 ## Running the Program (Unix)

+You will need to have the Java Runtime Environment installed to run any java applications.
+The download link is available here: https://www.java.com/en/download/manual.jsp

+To download the java files: click the green 'Code' button and then the 'Download ZIP' button.
+Locate the zip file in your Downloads folder and open it.

-Enter the following command prompts into the terminal:
+Next, enter the following command prompts into the terminal:

 1. Locate CrosswordMaker directory: